 After all, it was our first year with two in elementary school, and we found that my middle child is NOT a morning person.
-Every morning was like wrangling a circus (but without seeing the flying elephant at the end).
+Every morning was like wrangling a circus (but without the cool flying elephant at the end).

 10 Tips for Your Best School Morning Routine

 1. Reduce Morning Work

 - Set breakfast out for kids (or I make overnight oats for three days and have them ready in the fridge)

 - Make lunches the night before or have easy freezer sandwiches they can throw in their boxes

 - Do homework and set up their folders the night before

 - Charge electronic devices